Easter Dinner Ideas

 Sides & Starches

-• Don’t miss out on this broccoli casserole.
-It’s a heavenly alternative to the green bean version and has cheese throughout!
+- I love serving this broccoli casserole any chance I get.
+It’s a heavenly alternative to the green bean version and has cheese throughout with a crisp topping.

-• Since it’s Easter, why not add simple roasted carrots with cumin?
-They’re an easy vegetable to make and if you use the colorful carrots they look so pretty on the table.
+- Since it’s Easter, why not add stovetop glazed carrots or simple roasted carrots with cumin?
+They’re an easy vegetable to make and if you use the colorful carrots (for roasting) they look so pretty on the table.

-• Dress up brussels sprouts with bacon and a drizzle of honey.
-This is an awesome vegetable side dish.
+- Dress up brussels sprouts with bacon and a drizzle of honey, or make green peas with Parmesan and cashews.
+Both are stovetop recipes and an awesome vegetable side dish.

 Cold Side Dishes